 1) Do you accept my insurance?

-We accept all PPO and Indemnity dental insurances, and most discount dental plans, and we are contracted with the following plans:
+We accept most PPO and Indemnity dental insurances, and some discount dental plans.
+Some of the PPO insurance companies we accept are...

 2) Can I be “put under” for my dental treatment?